swiftlang/repo-templates/README-template.md

 <!-- Example
 🚀 Swift package for [what it does]
 📦 Compatible with Swift Package Manager
-📱 Supports iOS, macOS, watchOS, tvOS, and visionOS
-🔧 Built with Swift 5.7+, Xcode 15+
+📱 Supports Linux, Windows, iOS, macOS, watchOS, tvOS, and visionOS 🔧 Built with Swift 5.7+, Xcode 15+
-🛡️ MIT Licensed
 -->

 🔗 Jump to: